Blog | Zenventory

 When evaluating the different WMS applications, make sure that the WMS you are considering has a knowledge base that you can go to if you encounter any questions.

-Some WMS software companies had great support during the onboarding process but seriously declined after that.
+Some WMS software companies have great support during the onboarding process but seriously declined after that.
 You should always be able to get help if needed, and support should not be you trying to get your problem across to a chatbot.

 Tip: Know how you will be treated when you do need to reach out to support.
 Try calling the support line of the software you are looking into.
 If you get exceptional service with that test, you will know that you will be in good hands if you choose to move forward with that company.
 If the process is more frustrating than you could have imagined, well then you have a glimpse into your future if you decide to go with that software.